Arche Resonance Theory

 sin2 θW = g'2g2 + g'2

 In a geometric gauge theory, the coupling constant associated with a gauge symmetry is determined by the norm of the corresponding Killing vector in the metric of the geometric domain.
-A symmetry whose Killing vector has large norm in the metric couples strongly to the geometric domain; a symmetry whose Killing vector has small norm couples weakly.
+A Killing vector of large norm couples strongly to that domain.
+One of small norm couples weakly.

 4.2 The U1 Killing Vector Norm